Travel n Tour

 Q: Do you think boating is more dangerous than driving cars?

-A: I think boating is safer than driving, but there are still risks.
+A: boating is safer than driving, but there are still risks.
 If someone is driving recklessly or drunk, boating could also become dangerous.

 Q: Is it better to purchase a used boat rather than a new one?

 A: In general, yes.
-Used boats usually cost less, and sometimes you can find a boat for cheap.
-If you have some extra money, buying a used boat might be the way to go because you can sell it later for more than what you originally paid.
+Used boats usually cost less, and sometimes, you can find a boat for cheap.
+If you have some extra money, buying a used boat might be the way to go because you can sell it later for more than you originally paid.

-Q: If a boat has a life jacket, does it need to be worn by everyone on board?
+Q: If a boat has a life jacket, does everyone need to wear it?

-A: Yes, a life jacket must be worn by every person on board the boat unless it is too small or has been damaged.
-It’s a good idea to ensure all life jackets are properly fitted to the individual wearing them.
+A: Yes, every person on board the boat must wear a life jacket unless it is too small or has been damaged.
+Ensuring all life jackets are properly fitted to the individual wearing them is a good idea.

 Q: Can a person drink alcohol while boating?